nordic-rse/nordic-rse.github.io/index.md

 The [attraction of being a research software engineer](https://www.software.ac.uk/blog/2013-08-23-ten-reasons-be-research-software-engineer) is similar to that of being a researcher: the role attracts people who want to know how the world works.
-The Research Software Engineer works with researchers to gain an understanding of the problems they face, and then develops, maintains and extends software to provide the answers.
+Research software engineers work with researchers to gain an understanding of the problems they face, and then develop, maintain and extend software to provide the answers.

 In 2018 we conducted a survey to learn more about people working in RSE-related roles in the Nordics.
 It was disseminated widely via national mailing lists and we received results from all Nordic countries.
 Results and analysis from the survey can be found in [this repository](https://github.com/nordic-rse/RSE_intro_survey).

 ### Are you a research software engineer?

-Regardless of your formal job title, if you answer yes to many of the following questions, you are doing the work of a Research Software Engineer:
+Regardless of your formal job title, if you answer yes to many of the following questions, you are doing the work of a research software engineer:

 - Are you employed to develop software for research?
 - Are you spending more time developing software than conducting research?